-Bachelor of Arts (BA) and Bachelor of Science Degree (BS)
+Bachelor of Arts (BA) and Bachelor of Science (BS) Degrees

 The Bachelor of Arts and Bachelor of Science degrees require a minimum of 180 credits within the appropriate distribution areas and with specific courses in the program core.
 An internship is also a required part of the Bachelor of Science.
-Major declaration is required in order to enroll in junior and senior-level courses.
+Program of Study declaration is required in order to enroll in junior and senior-level courses.
 Students can enter a bachelor's program at the beginning of their college studies or transfer into the program as a junior.
-Students who have completed an associate's degree at NWIC or other college are encouraged to transfer into the bachelor's program.
-Transfer students must request an evaluation of transfer credits from the Admissions Office for consideration of remaining requirements.
+Students who have completed an associate's degree at NWIC or other college are encouraged to enter a bachelor's program at the junior level.
+Students transferring from other institutions must request an evaluation of transfer credits by the Admissions Office to apply them toward program requirements.
 A cumulative GPA of at least 2.00 in courses numbered 100 or above is required for completion of a bachelor's degree.

-Associate of Arts and Sciences Degree (AAS)
+Associate of Arts and Sciences (AAS) Degree

-The Associate of Arts and Sciences (AAS degree, commonly referred to as the "Direct Transfer Agreement (DTA)," is designed primarily for students intending to transfer to a bachelor's program at NWIC or other college or university.
-The Associate of Arts and Sciences degree requires completion of a minimum of 90 credits in courses numbered 100 to 299 with specified general education requirements and is accepted as fulfillment of the general liberal arts requirements for transfer to NWIC bachelor's programs and by Washington State four-year institutions.
-A cumulative GPA of at least 2.00 in courses numbered 100 and above is required for completion of an AAS degree.
-Students intending to transfer to a bachelor's program at another college should consult with an advisor since some colleges may have different degree requirements.
+The Associate of Arts and Sciences (AAS degree, also referred to as the Direct Transfer Agreement (DTA), is designed primarily for students intending to continue toward a bachelor's program at NWIC or transfer to another college or university.
+The Associate of Arts and Sciences degree requires completion of a minimum of 90 credits in courses numbered between 100 and 299 with specified general education requirements and is accepted as fulfillment of the general education requirements of NWIC bachelor's programs and by most Washington State four-year colleges and universities.
+A cumulative GPA of at least 2.00 in courses numbered 100 to 299 is required for completion of an AAS degree.
+Students intending to transfer to a bachelor's program at another college should consult with an advisor since some colleges may have additional degree requirements.
 Early contact with the admissions office at the transfer institution will help ensure that entrance requirements for specific majors are completed.

-Associate of Science Transfer Degree (AS-T)
+Associate of Science Transfer (AS-T) Degree

-The Associate of Science Transfer (AS-T) degree is awarded for completion of programs directed at the professional and technical levels.
-Students must complete a minimum of 90 credits in courses 100 or above, with a specified number of credits completed in the science core.
-The AS-T is designed to meet prerequisites for entrance into a four-year college or university science program in Washington State.
-General education credits are reduced therefore transfer students may need to take general education requirements after transfer.
-Students are urged to consult with an advisor prior to the selection of courses to ensure that they meet the requirements of the college or university to which they plan to transfer.
-Early contact with the admissions officer of the transfer institution will help ensure that entrance requirements for specific majors are completed.
-Many of the courses are prerequisite to or specifically supportive of the technical degree programs.
+The Associate of Science Transfer (AS-T) degree is awarded for completion of a program of study within specific scientific and technical disciplines.
+Students must complete a minimum of 90 credits in courses numbered 100 or above, with specified credits completed in the core.
+The AS-T is designed to meet prerequisites for entrance into a four-year college or university science or technical program in Washington State.
+The general education requirements are less than for the AAS and, as such, AS-T students may need to take general education requirements after transfer.
+Students are urged to consult with an advisor to select appropriate courses that meet the requirements of the college or university to which they plan to transfer.
+Early contact with the admissions officer at the transfer institution will help ensure that entrance requirements for specific majors are completed.
 A cumulative GPA of at least 2.00 in courses numbered 100 to 299 is required for completion of the AS-T degree.